Resources for Students in Quarantine:

 - Once received, staff from Dining Services will work to prepare your meal and have it delivered to the outside of your quarantine space.

 - Students with meal plans will have their meal plan debited appropriately.
-Students without meal plans will be charged to their student account (Before August 15: $9.36; Between August 15 and November 25: $7.25)
+Students at the hotel and without meal plans will have their meals covered by the university.
+Other students without meal plans will be charged to their student account at $7.25 per meal.

 - Friend Delivery: Students may have a fellow student drop off meals to their quarantine space.
 Friends can use a meal credit to purchase meals or use the health-meal voucher system available on the Dean of Students Website.
 Friends can also assist by ordering food or groceries (see below).

 - Commercial Food and Grocery Delivery: Students may order food and groceries using a variety of food delivery services.
 A detailed list of delivery options is available below.
-Students in university-provided hotel spaces will have their food delivered directly to their room.
+Students in university-provided hotel spaces will have their food delivered to the lobby area.
+NOTE: Commercial meal and grocery deliveries must be made to the physical address for your residence, not your campus box number.
+Mail services will not accept grocery deliveries.

 For safety reasons, staff are not available to pick up and deliver items from your normal living space.
 For this reason, students are strongly encouraged to bring any and all items necessary for quarantine with them into their quarantine space.